birkhoffcheng/ie421-hft/prefect/README.md

+# ETL Workflow with Prefect

+## Prerequisites

+You only need to do below steps if your system do not meet the requirements

+#### Make sure you have enough volume for your vms

 choose a path with enough volume for your vagrant to avoid memory issue

 ```
 VBoxManage setproperty machinefolder </new/path>
 ```

+#### Make sure you enable ssh between your vms

 one should configure ssh capability amoung different vm in order to initiate a dask cluster.
 The procedure is

 ```
 # On worker node
 sudo sed -i 's/^#\?PasswordAuthentication .*/PasswordAuthentication yes/' /etc/ssh/sshd_config